~/ffmpeg.party

 Over the line!

-Calculate proper crop dimensions for anamorphic video (720×540) with 4:3 aspect ratio and 8/9 vertical squeeze adjustment.
+Crop dimensions for 720×540 anamorphic video with 8/9 vertical squeeze adjustment.

 720×540 pixels required